Minimax estimation of smooth densities in Wasserstein distance: Controlling the Wasserstein distance by Besov norms

 \subsection{Densities not bounded below}

-We now show that no statement like Proposition~\ref{prop:wavelet_ub} can hold for densities not bounded below.
-Indeed, in this case, under mild assumptions, it is impossible to control $W_p(\mu_f, \mu_g)$ by any function norm when $p > 1$.
+We now show that no statement like \cref{prop:wavelet_ub} can hold if one of the densities is not bounded away from zero.
+Indeed, in this case, under mild assumptions, it is impossible to control $W_p(f, g)$ by any function norm when $p > 1$.
 This stands in sharp contrast to the fact that, when $p = 1$, the dual formulation of $W_1$ implies that the Wasserstein distance is such a norm.

-\begin{theorem} Let $\| \cdot \|$ be any norm on functions on $\Omega$, and suppose that there exists a function $h$ in~$L_1(\Omega)$, not identically zero, satisfying \begin{itemize} \item $\int_\Omega h \dd x= 0$ \item $\|h\| < \infty$ \item The sets $\overline{\{h > 0\}}$ and $\overline{\{h < 0\}}$ are disjoint. \end{itemize}
+\begin{theorem} Let $\triplenorm{\cdot}$ be any norm on functions on $\Omega$, and suppose that there exists a function $h$ in~$L_1(\Omega)$, not identically zero, satisfying \begin{itemize} \item $\int_\Omega h = 0$ \item $\triplenorm{h} < \infty$ \item The sets $\overline{\{h > 0\}}$ and $\overline{\{h < 0\}}$ are disjoint. \end{itemize}

 Then for any $p > 1$,